Plastic materials

 Thermoplastics

-They can be melted or melted at not very high temperatures and harden again when cooled.
+They can be fused or melted at not very high temperatures and harden again when they cool.

 Polyethylene terephthalate (PET)